FuelRats/pipsqueak3/CONTRIBUTING.md

-# Reporting Issues

-Please refrain from using GitHub to report Issues, as we have since moved our main Issue Tracking to JIRA.
-Feel free to report any issues [there](http://t.fuelr.at/help).

 # Contributing

 >Welcome!
 Contributors are welcome, under the following guidelines.
 You don't have to be a member of our GitHub Org to contribute!